AdrienTaylor/Optimal-Gradient-Method/README.md

 This code can be used to reproduce and verify the results from the work

-> [1] Adrien Taylor, Yoel Drori, "An optimal gradient method for smooth (possibly strongly) convex minimization", 2021.
+> [1] Adrien Taylor, Yoel Drori, "An optimal gradient method for smooth strongly convex minimization", 2021.

 ## Authors